-AA.
-Using the Private and Not-for-Profit Sectors to Deliver Public Services

-Authored by the Ajax-Pickering Board of Trade

-Ontario is facing challenges that will weigh heavily on its fiscal capacity.
+J. Using the Private and Not-for-Profit Sectors to Deliver Public Services Authored by the Ajax-Pickering Board of Trade Issue Ontario is facing challenges that will weigh heavily on its fiscal capacity.
 The economy is projected to grow sluggishly for the next 20 years.
 With the province's debt-to-GDP ratio improving, and the first balanced budget in a decade, the government is projecting that balance will continue through to 2020, although that outcome is uncertain in the current domestic and global economic environment.
-The province's debt is projected to be \$312 billion in 2017-2018, and is projected to grow to \$336 billion in 2019-202037.
+The province's debt is projected to be \$312 billion in 2017-2018, and is projected to grow to \$336 billion in 2019-2020.
 And Ontario's population is aging, placing increased pressure on public finances and the next generation of tax payers.
 In order to preserve government's fiscal capacity and to continue to deliver the services upon which Ontarians rely, Ontario must find ways to deliver services more efficiently.

-Governments around the world are increasingly adopting public-private service delivery partnerships (alternative service delivery or ASD).
+Background Governments around the world are increasingly adopting public-private service delivery partnerships (alternative service delivery or ASD).
 Norway, for example, allows private firms to operate publicly funded hospitals.
 The bulk of Denmark's emergency services are provided by a private, for-profit company.
 Much of Australia's public auditing is provided by private sector providers.
 The state of Maine has hired a private service provider to improve the state's child immunization rate.
 Ontario was once a leader in service delivery innovation.
 In the past, governments of all political stripes partnered with the private, not-for-profit, and broader public sectors as a means of meeting fiscal challenges while maintaining overall service levels.
 For example, all three political parties signed onto or renewed the government partnership with Teranet, a private company, to operate Ontario's Electronic Land and Registration System (ELRS).
-Under the terms of the contract with Teranet, the government received an initial payment of \$1 billion and a 50-year stream of royalty payments in exchange for exclusive electronic land registration and writ services.38
+Under the terms of the contract with Teranet, the government received an initial payment of \$1 billion and a 50 year stream of royalty payments in exchange for exclusive electronic land registration and writ services.
 Since deals like Teranet, however, the pace of innovation has slowed.
 Some within government are reluctant to use ASD models because of the misconception that ASD is ideologically motivated and is nothing more than an effort to reduce the public sector's overall wage bill.
-However, these are neither the objectives nor the consequences of the vast majority of ASD arrangements.
-ASD is a means by which governments can leverage the capital, technology, specialized skills, and expertise of its partners in order to meet specific public policy objectives, address complex social problems, and achieve better outcomes for their populations.
-ASD also enables government to leverage private sector investment to modernize the delivery of public services, to access new and innovative business models and to commercialize government intellectual property and processes.

-37 Jones, Allison.
+However, these are Jones, Allison.
 "Ontario balances budget, but debt rises to \$312 billion."
 CTV News, The Canadian Press, 27 Apr.
-2017, http://bit.ly/2nzb8pt.

-38 Hjartarson, McGuinty, and Schwenger.
+2017, http://bit.ly/2nzb8pt. &lt;sup>3 Hjartarson, McGuinty, and Schwenger.
 Unlocking the Public Service Economy in Ontario: A New Approach to Public-Private Partnership in Services.
 The Ontario Chamber of Commerce (OCC), 2014.